-In association with KMF Training, I am pleased to announce that you can now take the Award in Education and Training online.
+In association with KMF Training, I am pleased to announce that you can now work towards the Award in Education and Training (AET) qualification online.

 The price is £495 inclusive of VAT and everything listed in the bullet points below.